Your Skin: What Works, and What Doesn’t

 I had the opportunity to meet some of the Skin Medica research scientists.
 Those guys are the real deal, and I sat through a scientific presentation about growth factors that was far outside my scope of understanding — but what I did get out of that experience is… the stuff works.
 Use it.
 You will love it.

 We are all busy people, and it is a challenge to make time for “high intensity physical exercise”.
 Remember — you don’t need a solid hour-long block to get in a workout- and that interval training does work.
-In that spirit, I’ve put together a few “in office” workout ideas and made a supremely silly video of me demo-ing my favorite quick workout ideas.
 My commitment to myself is to do something – even if it is just 20 minutes – to get my heart pumping every day.
 My skin will thank me!

 If you have read my blogs or watched my videos before you know I am obsessed with microneedling, in particular, the Plasma Facial.
 Microneedling uses a pen like device with tiny vibrating needles to penetrate the dermis.
 The needles create micro-injuries, that upon healing, create new collagen.
 Again, collagen is the key to youthful looking skin.
 Topical products – like medical serums, growth factors, or PRP are driven into your skin during the process, and assist in the healing process.
 I am a big fan of using your own PRP (Platelet Rich Plasma) to activate intensive skin healing from the inside out.
 PRP is your own body’s most healing agent.
 Whenever I get a Plasma Facial, my skin glows for about 6 weeks.
 Plasma facials and microneedling can also resolve small scars.